oneapi-community/awesome-oneapi/README.md

 ### Data Visualization and Rendering
 * [Substrate](https://github.com/seelabutk/substrate) - A toolset to help developers create and deploy cloud-based VaaS services (Visualization as a Service).
 Deployment targets include any platforms capable of running Docker Swarm, such as Amazon AWS, institutional clusters and even personal servers.
 Native for Python environment (pip installable).
+* [Blender](https://github.com/blender) - Blender is the free and open source 3D creation suite.
+It supports the entirety of the 3D pipeline-modeling, rigging, animation, simulation, rendering, compositing, motion tracking and video editing.

 ### Energy